 Data privacy and compliance in B2B sales and marketing

-• Penalties: Non-compliance can result in significant penalties, including fines.
+• Penalties: Non-compliance can result in significant fines.

 The ACMA provides comprehensive guidelines to help businesses avoid sending spam.
 These guidelines are crucial for any sales or marketing professional looking to maintain a good reputation and avoid legal issues.